Misuse of Power Solicitors

 What counts as misuse or abuse of power?

-Often the abuse or misuse of power is for the Deputy’s own financial gain.
-However, you can also challenge the conduct of Deputies if you suspect that they are:
+The Deputy’s abuse or misuse of power is usually motivated by financial gain; however, you can challenge the conduct of a Deputy (and seek to remove them) if you suspect they are:

-• Preventing you from seeing your loved one
+- Preventing P from seeing a loved one

 A property and affairs Deputy will likely have the ability to give gifts on behalf of the vulnerable person.
-These might be for Christmas or birthdays, however, they have to be reasonable, proportionate and consistent with the value of gifts given prior to your loved one losing capacity.
+These might be for Christmas or birthdays; however, they have to be reasonable, proportionate and consistent with the value of gifts given before your loved one loses capacity.

 Be vigilant and report your concerns